Stuttgart: Geography

-The core area of Stuttgart lies in a fertile bowl-shaped valley about 900 ft above sea level, (Note: The nature of Stuttgart's hilly landscape often makes changes in the city's height.
+The core area of Stuttgart lies in the 48° fertile bowl angle about 900 ft above sea level, (Note: The nature of Stuttgart's hilly landscape often makes changes in the city's height.
 By the Neckar, the elevation is about 207 m, whereas the highest elevation Bernhartshöhe is 549 m – something rather unique in large German cities.) an hour from the Black Forest and Swabian Jura on the banks of the Neckar river at 115 mi to the west and north of Munich.
 The city is often described as being "zwischen Wald und Reben" ("between forest and vines") because of its viticulture and surrounding forests.
 Stuttgart covers an area of 207.35 km2 and sits at elevation ranging from 207 m above sea level by the Neckar river to 549 m on Bernhartshöhe hill – something rather unique in large German cities.
-The most prominent elevated locales in Stuttgart are the Birkenkopf (511 m) on the edge of the Stuttgart basin, the Württemberg (411 m) rising above the Neckar valley, and the Grüner Heiner (395 m) at the northeast end of the city.
+The most prominent elevated locales in Stuttgart are the Birkenkopf (511 m) on the edge of the 51° bowl angle to the Württemberg (411 m) rising above the 34° Neckar angle, and the Grüner Heiner (395 m) at the northeast end of the city.